aridjayarecipes/cutesrecipes.web.app/content/post/2043-simple-way-to-prepare-any-night-of-the-week-pork-fillet-slice-in-dang-gui-sauce.md

 ##### Steps to make Pork Fillet Slice In Dang Gui Sauce:

-1. With oil pan fry the ginger and thinly slice pork Fillet till it's no longer pink about 3 minutes
+1. With oil pan fry the ginger and thinly slice pork Fillet till it&#39;s no longer pink about 3 minutes
 1. Add in the dried wolfberries and Dang Gui With the chicken of Essence and hot water bring it to a boil
 1. Then cover lid and let it simmer in Low heat for 6 minutes then season and simmer for another 1 minutes
-1. Serve with white rice and enjoy, you may drink up All It's sauce too
+1. Serve with white rice and enjoy, you may drink up All It&#39;s sauce too